-Find out how to cope with heated arguments with your teen, and what to do if they become violent.
+Find out how to cope with heated arguments with your teenager, and what to do if they become violent.

 It's useful to remember that your own behaviour can improve or worsen an aggressive situation, so it's important to be a good role model for your teen.